KBasse/hello_world/README.md

 # hello_world
-Just the standard "Hello World!" program
+Just the standard "Hello World!" program in various languages.

 Going through the motions of tutorials...